Weiße Rose (opera)

 Jump to: navigation, search

-Weiße Rose (White Rose)[N 1] is a chamber opera in one act by composer Udo Zimmermann.
+Weiße Rose (White Rose)[N 1] is a chamber opera in one act by Udo Zimmermann.
 The opera tells the story of Hans and Sophie Scholl, a brother and sister in their early twenties, who were guillotined by the Nazis in 1943 for leading Die Weiße Rose, a non-violent resistance group.
-The opera premiered at the Dresden Conservatory on 17 June 1967 with a German libretto by the composer's brother, Ingo Zimmermann, who is a well known journalist and writer in Germany.[1]
-The opera was received fairly well but did not spark the interest in a professional production.
+The opera premiered at the Dresden Conservatory on 17 June 1967 with a German libretto by the composer's brother, Ingo Zimmermann (de), a well known journalist and writer in Germany.[1]
+The opera was received fairly well.
+Zimmermann revised it the following year for a professional production in Schwerin.

-A revised and less conventionally narrative version of the opera was premiered at the Hamburg State Opera on 27 February 1986 and was a success with both audience and critics.
+A completely new and less conventionally narrative opera with the same title (de) and a libretto by Wolfgang Willaschek was premiered at the Hamburg State Opera on 27 February 1986 and was a success with both audience and critics.
 The opera became an international success and has had performances at many of the world's leading opera houses and with leading orchestras including the Vienna State Opera, Komische Oper Berlin, Zurich Opera, the Salzburg Festival, and the Israel Philharmonic Orchestra among many others.[2]
 The United States premiere of the opera was presented by Opera Omaha in 1988 with soprano Lauren Flanigan as Sophie.[3]

 Roles

-Cast Voice type Premiere of revised opera, 27 February 1986
+Cast Voice type Premiere of second opera, 27 February 1986

 Sophie Scholl soprano Gabriele Fontana